 A reliable embedded system requires a combined effort from the hardware designer and the firmware programmer.
 Some design faults can go undetected during the development phase and only rear their ugly heads once deployed.
 When this is the case, who should bear the larger portion of the responsibilities?

-Before we start pointing fingers, let’s have a look at the common reasons why microcontrollers fail.
+Before we start pointing fingers, let’s have a look at the reasons why microcontrollers fail.

 1. Memory Stack Overflow